build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 Imagine a music production company wants to predict the success of a new album before it's released.
 The company hires a data scientist to build a predictive model to forecast the revenue of the album based on its characteristics, and it offers the data scientist access to data about past albums - including genre, artists, producers, budget, release date, and revenue.

 The data scientist starts by exploring the data and identifying which features are most important for predicting revenue.
-They use statistical techniques to understand the relationships between the features and the revenue, and they build a machine learning model, trained on historical data and using various algorithms, to predict revenue of future albums.
+They use statistical techniques to understand the relationships between the features and the revenue, and they build a machine learning model, trained on historical data using various algorithms, to predict revenue of future albums.
 Problem solved, right?
 Well, sort of.

 Building a machine learning model is only the beginning.
 Continuous monitoring is needed to detect when the model's performance has degraded or is no longer accurate.
 A standardized and reproducible approach to deploying and managing machine learning models is needed to deploy the models consistently across different environments.
 A clear audit trail of changes made to the model and its environment is needed to comply with regulations or to investigate any issues that arise.